 The Audit Committee acts under a written charter, which sets forth its responsibilities and duties, as well as requirements for the Audit Committee's composition and meetings.
-The Audit Committee Charter is attached as Exhibit B to this Proxy Statement and is available on the Company's website at www.cbi-biotech.com under Investor Relations.
+The Audit Committee Charter is available on the Company's website at www.cbi-biotech.com under Investor Relations.